AdobeDocs/experience-manager-65.en/help/assets/linking-urls-to-yourwebapplication.md

    `https://s7athens.macromedia.com:9090/DMGateway/public/MyCompany/_renditions_/0bd/0bd28743-a616-4fe6-92aa-6eae7c2112ff/avs/Momentum_1080-0x720-2600k.mp4`

-   This is the complete video URL for a published video rendition.
+   This example is the complete video URL for a published video rendition.

 ## Obtaining a video URL for adaptive streaming (HLS) {#obtaining-a-video-url-for-adaptive-streaming-hls}

-1. In AEM, navigate to **[!UICONTROL Tools]** > **[!UICONTROL Deployment]** > **[!UICONTROL Cloud]** > **[!UICONTROL Cloud Services]**.
+1. In Experience Manager, navigate to **[!UICONTROL Tools]** > **[!UICONTROL Deployment]** > **[!UICONTROL Cloud]** > **[!UICONTROL Cloud Services]**.
 1. On the **[!UICONTROL Cloud Services]** page, scroll down to the **[!UICONTROL Dynamic Media Cloud Services]** heading, then tap **[!UICONTROL Show Configurations]**.
 1. Under **[!UICONTROL Available Configurations]**, tap the name of the configuration you want.
 1. On the **[!UICONTROL Dynamic Media Cloud Services Settings]** page, do the following:

     * Under **[!UICONTROL Video Service URL]**, copy the entire URL path.
-You will need the copied URL path later in these steps.
+You need the copied URL path later in these steps.
 For example, the URL path may appear similar to the following:

    `https://gateway-na.assetsadobe.com/DMGateway/`

-   (The path above is for illustration purposes only; it is not the actual path you copy.)
+   (The path above is an example only; it is not the actual path you copy.)

     * Under **[!UICONTROL Registration ID]**, copy the customer name found in the last part of the ID.
-You will need the copied customer name later in these steps.
+You need the copied customer name later in these steps.

       For example, if the registration ID was `87654321|demoCo`, the customer name you copy would be `demoCo`.

 1. Based on the video delivery protocol you are using, copy the respective protocol selector.
-You will need the copied protocol selector later in these steps.
+You need the copied protocol selector later in these steps.

    | Video delivery protocol you are using | Protocol selector to use |
    |---|---|
    | HTTP <br> If you are using HTTP (non-secure video delivery), be sure you change https to http in the Video Service URL value you copied earlier. | `public/` |
    | HTTPS | `public-ssl/` |

-1. Copy the full video asset path in AEM, as processed by Dynamic Media.
-You will need this copied video asset path later in these steps.
+1. Copy the full video asset path in Experience Manager, as processed by Dynamic Media.
+You need this copied video asset path later in these steps.

    For example: